Oh, how we love our puppies! We shower them with kisses and dog toys, take them to the park, and even treat our fur babies to a spa day!

 Much like we use candy to reward our children, we reward our puppies with treats and it makes them wag their little tails and sit on their bottoms.
 However, all these snacks can add unwanted pounds to your pet and obese dogs can have serious health problems.
 Damage, sometimes permanent, is being done to your pet’s health.

-1) Do You Have an Overweight Dog?
-How to Tell if Your Dog is Overweight
+1) How to Tell if Your Dog is Overweight

 2) Risks of Obesity: Is it Time to Consider Dog Weight Loss